What Is Epilepsy?

 Barbiturates (Phenobarbital and Primidone)

-Barbiturates may be used to prevent grand mal (tonic-clonic) seizures or partial seizures.
+Barbiturates may be used to prevent grand mal (tonic-clonic) seizures or focal seizures.
 They are no longer typically used as first-line drugs, although they may be the initial drug prescribed for newborns and young children.

 Many people experience difficulty with side effects.
 The most common and troublesome side effects or barbiturates are: